Grow the Most Gorgeous Peonies with These Must-Know Tips

 These big, bold perennials are garden favorites for their delicate, fluffy blooms that appear in spring.
 Here's what you need to know to plant your own.

-With their dramatic, showstopping blooms and sweet scent, peonies make a beautiful addition to any bouquet or garden.
+With their layers of large petals, vibrant hues, and sweet scent, peonies make a beautiful addition to any bouquet or garden.
 Although pink is a fan favorite, peony colors also include white, red, yellow, and orange.
 The plants may look delicate, but with the proper conditions, they prove themselves to be quite hardy and easy to grow.
 Peonies also perform well outside your garden; you can enjoy cut peonies in a vase for up to three weeks with the right upkeep, or dry them to admire their colors for even longer.
 Peonies are hardy in USDA Zones 3-8, which includes most of the U.S., so just about anyone can grow a few thriving plants in their garden.

 Types of Peonies